Amore puro

 Amore puro is the third studio album by Italian singer Alessandra Amoroso, released by Sony Music Italy on September 24, 2013.

-The album featured several collaborations in productions and tracks writings, including Tiziano Ferro, Emeli Sandé.
-The album peaked at number one on the Italian Albums Chart, becoming the first Italian artist to have all her first four recording project debuting at one, including Amoroso debut EP Stupida.
+The album featured several collaborations in productions and songwriting, including Tiziano Ferro, Biagio Antonacci and Emeli Sandé.
+The album peaked at number one on the Italian Albums Chart, becoming the first Italian artist to have all her first four recording project debuting at one, including Amoroso's debut EP Stupida.
 In 2014 the album was certified double platinum by FIMI.

 Background and composition

-After her 2010 second studio album Il mondo in un secondo, Amoroso started to work on the new project with a new producing team with Tiziano Ferro and Michele Canova.
-The album featured eleventh tracks, with several songwriters and composers, including Amoroso herself, Tiziano Ferro, Emeli Sandé, Biagio Antonacci, Audra Mae and Jon Bellion.
-In an interview with La Repubblica, Amoroso explained the music direction of the album and her work with Ferro:
+After her 2010 second studio album Il mondo in un secondo, Amoroso started working on the new record project with a new production team held by Tiziano Ferro and Michele Canova.
+The album featured eleventh tracks, with several songwriters and composers, including Amoroso herself in the opening track, Tiziano Ferro, Emeli Sandé, Biagio Antonacci, Audra Mae and Jon Bellion.
+In an interview with La Repubblica, Amoroso explained the artistic direction of the album and her work with Ferro:

 "At first I wondered if I could sing the songs of a great performer like Titian Ferro.
 Then it went well, he helped me change my vocality by making me discover nuances that I didn't even know I had.
 I always sang with very high notes, constantly choked on the high notes, with Ferro I discovered intimate and deep tones.
 Even the spoken word.
 And that was a great growth.
 The sounds on the record are lower, without losing sight of the more rhythmic songs."